-In this tutorial, you’ll learn how to draw the very fundamental style of Latin calligraphy—blackletter. we focus on Textura Quadrata style.
+In this tutorial, you’ll learn how to draw the very fundamental style of Latin calligraphy—blackletter.
+We focus on Textura Quadrata style.
 Textura, considered to be a foundational form of Blackletter, is a big family of scripts, there are Textura Quadrata, Textura Semi-Quadrata, Textura Prescissa.

 Preparation